x41v3r/notebook/Basic Knowledge/Data Structures and Algorithms.md

 ## 1 About Data Structures and Algorithms

 > Issues studied in data structure and algorithms:
-* How to Informatize Real World Problems with Program Code?
+* How to informatize real world problems with program code?
 * How to efficiently process this information with computers to create value?

 ![](./pics/program.png)